mowito/mowito_amd64/docs/source/step_3.rst

     ``roslaunch mowito_turtlebot turtle_mowito_nav_no_map.launch``

-*For HuskyBot, run the following command*
+*For Husky, run the following command*

      ``roslaunch mowito_husky sim_mw_navigation_with_no_map.launch``